 - Tests for autoantibodies for suspected autoimmune disorders

 - Direct antiglobulin test (DAT) (formerly known as a “Coombs’ test”) in the case of transfusion reaction, mother-baby blood type incompatibility, or autoimmune haemolytic anaemia

 - Haptoglobin – this protein mops up free haemoglobin in the blood for recycling after blood cells are haemolysed and may be reduced in the blood during periods of haemolysis.

 - Reticulocyte count – reticulocytes are young red blood cells and an increase reflects increased production of red cells in the bone marrow to keep up with haemolysis.

 Treatment for haemolytic anaemia depends on the cause.
-Never-the-less, the goals are the same: to treat the underlying cause of the anaemia, to decrease or stop the destruction of RBCs and to increase the RBC count and/or haemoglobin level to alleviate symptoms.
+In general, the goals are the same: to treat the underlying cause of the anaemia, to decrease or stop the destruction of RBCs and to increase the RBC count and/or haemoglobin level to alleviate symptoms.
 This may involve, for example:

-- Drugs used to decrease production of autoantibodies that destroy RBCs
+- Drugs that suppress the immune system and decrease production of autoantibodies that destroy RBCs

 - Blood transfusions to increase number of healthy RBCs